 NDBtable.
 Limits on table size depend on a number of factors, in particular on the amount of RAM available to each data node.

-NDB Cluster 7.3 and later provide support for foreign key
+NDB Cluster provides support for foreign key constraints which

 InnoDB storage engine; see